ymolists/website/src/routes/docs/self-hosted/latest/configuration/docker-registry.md

 By default Gitpod ships with a built-in Docker registry.
 If you operate your own Docker registry (which we'd recommend in a production setting) you can use that one.
 You have the following options:

-- Integrated docker registry: If not disabled, this docker registry is installed in a Kubernetes Pod as a dependency of Gitpod’s Helm chart.
+- Integrated Docker registry: If not disabled, this Docker registry is installed in a Kubernetes Pod as a dependency of Gitpod’s Helm chart.
-  The docker registry requires a Kubernetes PersistentVolume.
+  The Docker registry requires a Kubernetes PersistentVolume.
 This registry is not recommended to be used for production.
-- Own docker registry: Gitpod can connect to your own docker registry.
+- Own Docker registry: Gitpod can connect to your own Docker registry.
 Compared to its built-in counterpart this enables performance gains and access to otherwise private images.

 This helm chart can either deploy its own registry (default but requires [HTTPS certs](./ingress)) or use an existing one.